knightr1d3r007/DIY_ESP32_Marauder/README.md

 6.- Reset yout board, ESP_maruder should boot and show the logo.
 The DIY_ESP32_Marauder is ready to rock and roll.

-# PBC Front side - Here you will place both the ESP32 and the display
+# PBC Front side of the Cheapskate version- Here you will place both the ESP32 and the display
 ![Marauder_CheapSkate-front](https://github.com/user-attachments/assets/9d4b534e-dc86-4a07-98d0-d08ce4fdfacd)

-# PCB back side - Here you will solder only the GPS module and a battery (optional).
+# PCB back side of the Cheapskate version - Here you will solder only the GPS module and a battery (optional).
 ![Marauder_CheapSkate-back](https://github.com/user-attachments/assets/b607921a-b709-49c0-819a-644fd463900a)